chadkluck/serverless-sam-8ball-example/README.md

 SAM configuration environment [default]:
 ```

-It will now save your settings in a _samconfig.toml_ file so you don't need to mess with long commands such as `sam deploy --template-file output.yaml --stack-name sam-8ball-1 --capabilities CAPABILITY_IAM`.
+It will now save your settings in a `samconfig.toml` file so you don't need to mess with long commands such as `sam deploy --template-file output.yaml --stack-name sam-8ball-1 --capabilities CAPABILITY_IAM`.

 From now on you can just do `sam deploy`

 Your stack should be in the deploy process now.
 If there are any errors you will need to correct them and then deploy again. `sam deploy`

 You will see a message that says `EightBallFunction may not have authorization defined.` That is okay.
 All it means is that you are creating a public api with no authorization requirements.
-When you are ready to experiement with defining authorization requirements in your template file check out <https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-controlling-access-to-apis.html>
+When you are ready to experiment with defining authorization requirements in your template file check out [Controlling Access to APIs](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-controlling-access-to-apis.html).

-Learn more about sam deploy: <https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html>
+Learn more about the [sam deploy command](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html)

 ## Call Your Endpoint

-API Endpoints are in the form of `https://<apiID>.execute-api.<region>.amazonaws.com/Prod/` (There is a way of getting rid of the `/Prod/` at the end but we're not going to get into that so you'll just have to deal with that for now.)
+API Endpoints are in the form of `https://{{apiID}}.execute-api.{{region}}.amazonaws.com/Prod/` (There is a way of getting rid of the `/Prod/` at the end but we're not going to get into that so you'll just have to deal with that for now.)

 In the terminal, enter the following where `sam-8ball-1` is the name of your stack.